Who was Charles Finney?

 Oh, but he was.
 The fiery young preacher, Charles Finney, was making the rounds preaching to growing crowds in western New York.
 It just so happened that Finney was scheduled to preach at Aunt Clark's church that Sunday evening.

-Many in the established churches didn't care for Finney's methods and beliefs.
+Many of the established churches didn't care for Finney's methods and beliefs.
 He taught that people could decide whether or not to believe in Jesus.
 He also allowed women to pray in public meetings with men and added an "anxious bench" at the front of the church, where people could wrestle with their salvation under Finney's piercing stare.

 Aunt Clark liked Charles Finney's preaching and thought if Theodore could just hear Finney speak, he might turn to God.
 When Theodore came to visit, Aunt Clark came up with a plan.
 "Hurry then, or we'll be late," she called early Sunday morning.

 While Theodore dressed, Aunt Clark rushed next door to her pastor's house where Charles Finney just happened to be staying.
 Here was a great opportunity!
 "I know you're not scheduled to preach till this evening, Mr. Finney, but my nephew Theodore Weld is coming with me this morning," she told the evangelist.
 "He doesn't care much for you, but hearing you preach would surely do him some good.
 He'd make a great leader in the church if someone could just get past his cocky attitude!
-Why, he even goes around mocking you all over his college campus!"
+Why he even goes around mocking you all over his college campus!"

 Finney reared back his head and laughed at her honesty.
 "Well, that's nothing new!
 Nor has that ever stopped me from preaching the Gospel."
 He paused to reflect.
 "Might his father be the respected preacher, Ludovicus Weld?"